-Transformation is becoming a continuous loop, not a programme with an end date
+Transformation is starting to run as a continuous loop, not a one-off programme.

 A pattern borrowed from software is reaching transformation: continuous, integrated change with a feedback loop, rather than a multi-year programme with a fixed end date.
 Through 2026, the same forces driving digital twins of the organisation and flow metrics are pushing transformation toward a closed loop of sense, decide, change, and measure.
 The early adopters treat transformation as an always-on operating capability that learns from each release of change, the way modern delivery teams learn from each deployment.